flams/CouchDB-emily-tools/README.md

 }, couchDBDocument);
 ```

-### Unsynchronizing a synchronized document so it can be synchroznized with anoter doc
+### Unsynchronizing a synchronized document so it can be synchroznized with another doc

 ```js
 couchDBDocument.sync("myDatabase", "oldDocument").then(funciton () {